-On September 25, 2015 at 6:41 A.M., LeBron James sent out a tweet that read
+On September 25, 2015, at 6:41 A.M., LeBron James sent out a tweet that read:

 Though he received many positive responses from his fans, he also received some responses like these shown below.

 Wow, that’s rough.

 Now more than ever, it’s easy to hate on and criticize others, from comfort and safety behind a computer screen.

-Haters are like leeches.
 They latch onto you and suck away your hard-earned life and energy, relentlessly feeding themselves before moving on to the next target.

-Maybe you have some haters.
-Maybe there’s a few people out there who can’t stand you and always seem to be looking for reasons to disapprove your behavior.
-How are you supposed to deal with this?
+Maybe there are a few people out there who can’t stand you and always seem to look for reasons to disapprove of your behavior.

 Use the following tips to pour some salt on those leeches in your life and keep them powerless over you.